 It rotates between leader-given talks, discussion groups, skits, games, and meals.
 There isn’t much time to be bored!

 What should team wear?

 Comfort is best.
-PJ pants and sweats are encouraged.
+PJ pants and sweats are A-OK.
 Please dress appropriately for working with youth.
 Anyone dressed inappropriately will be asked to change.